Checkmate pattern

-In chess, certain checkmate patterns that occur frequently have been given specific names in chess literature.
-By definition, a checkmate pattern is a recognizable or particular or studied arrangement of pieces that delivers checkmate.
+In chess literature, certain recognizable or studied arrangements of pieces that deliver checkmate, termed checkmate patterns, have been given specific names.
 The diagrams that follow show these checkmates with White checkmating Black.

 Anastasia's mate

 In Anastasia's mate, a knight and rook team up to trap the opposing king between the side of the board on one side and a friendly piece on the other.
-Often, the queen is first sacrificed along the a- or h-file to achieve the position.
+Often, the queen or a rook is first sacrificed along the a- or h-file to achieve the position.
 A bishop can be used instead of a knight to the same effect (see Greco's mate).
 This checkmate gets its name from the novel Anastasia und das Schachspiel by Johann Jakob Wilhelm Heinse, but the novelist took the chess position from an essay by Giambattista Lolli.